27 Female Perineum and External Genitalia

 External Genitalia:

-The external genitalia is collectively known as the vulva is comprised of several structural components:
+The female external genitalia are collectively known as the vulva which is comprised of several structural components:

 Check out this meme about the perineum!